alirezamika/autoscraper/README.md

 **You may want to get other info as well.** For example if you want to get market cap too, you can just append it to the wanted list.
 By using the `get_result_exact` method, it will retrieve the data as the same exact order in the wanted list.

-**Another example:** Say we want to scrape the about text, number of stars and the link to pull requests of Github repo pages:
+**Another example:** Say we want to scrape the about text, number of stars and the link to issues of Github repo pages:

 ```python
 from autoscraper import AutoScraper